Panasonic G85 vs GM1

 Body comparison: Panasonic G85 vs GM1

 An illustration of the physical size and weight of the Panasonic G85 and the Panasonic GM1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G85 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (52 percent) than the Panasonic G85.
 Moreover, the GM1 is substantially lighter (60 percent) than the G85.
 It is worth mentioning in this context that the G85 is splash and dust resistant, while the GM1 does not feature any corresponding weather-sealing.